Konstantin-Boev/core/docs/core/03_capabilities/03_interop/interop.md

 <!-- example 3 -->

-- #### Method Added Event
+- #### Method Events

-The applications below demonstrate discovering Interop methods by subscribing to the [`methodAdded()`](../../../reference/core/latest/interop/index.html#!API-methodAdded) event of the Interop API.
+The applications below demonstrate discovering Interop methods by subscribing to the [`serverMethodAdded()`](../../../reference/core/latest/interop/index.html#!API-serverMethodAdded) and the [`serverMethodRemoved()`](../../../reference/core/latest/interop/index.html#!API-serverMethodRemoved) events of the Interop API.

-On load, App A subscribes to the `methodAdded()` event and will print the name of each newly registered method.
+On load, App A subscribes to the `serverMethodAdded()` and `serverMethodRemoved()` events and will print the names of the newly registered method and the server offering it.
 Use App B and App C to register Interop methods by providing a method name.

 <!-- example 4 -->